Codecademy/docs/content/open-source/concepts/linux-kernel/linux-kernel.md

 The **Linux kernel** is the core program that runs the [Linux](https://www.codecademy.com/resources/docs/open-source/linux) operating system (OS).
 It’s the most important component of Linux and serves as a bridge between the software and hardware of Linux machines.

-The Linux kernel is free and [open source](https://www.codecademy.com/resources/docs/open-source).
-It is derived from [Unix](https://www.codecademy.com/resources/docs/general/unix) and used in the Linux OS.
-Other Linux-derived kernels exist in operating systems, such as Android and Chrome OS.
+The Linux kernel is free and [open source](https://www.codecademy.com/resources/docs/open-source) operating system kernel that is derived from [Unix](https://www.codecademy.com/resources/docs/general/unix).
+Other Linux-derived kernels exist in operating systems such as Android and ChromeOS.

 ## Functions of the Linux Kernel